laurenrigante/laurenrigante/README.md

 Curiosity drives me to explore, learn, and grow.
 I’m always on the lookout for opportunities to challenge myself, contribute to exciting projects, and collaborate with like-minded people 🚀

+### My current endeavors
-Im currently working on my Capstone project and taking a Big Data class, where im strengthening my knowledge of Python and its libraries such as Pandas, Numpy and Matplotlib.
+Im currently working on my Capstone project (Smartess- a smart home management system) and taking a Big Data class, where im strengthening my knowledge of Python and its libraries such as Pandas, Numpy and Matplotlib.
+I am in the process of completing TheGreatFrontend's 3 month study guide to strengthen my frontend engineering skills, and I am starting my first freelance website project for a client's business!

 ## ❤ I love working with
 <div displaanay="flex", align="center", padding-bottom="50px">